WURFL/logstash-filter-wurfl_device_detection/README.md

   stdout { codec => rubydebug }
 }
 ```
+### Example configuration - using JSON input and filter plugins to receive HTTP request data
+Scenario: we configure logstash to receive HTTP request information from one or more JSON files (needs logstash-filter-json plugin).

 Start the WURFL Microservice server on AWS/Azure/Docker then, let's run logstash:

 `./logstash -f <path_to_configuration>.conf>`